research-software-directory/research-software-directory/README.md

 # __THIS IMPLEMENTATION IS DEPRECATED!__

-__This implementation of the Research Software Directory is depricated and is no longer maintained.__
+__This implementation of the Research Software Directory is deprecated and is no longer maintained.__
 Please visit the new [RSD-as-a-service](https://github.com/research-software-directory/RSD-as-a-service) repository instead.

 ----